All events take place from 4:00pm to 5:30pm in the Multicultural Resource Center, 062 Elliott University Center.

 Dr. Edna B. Chun, Associate Vice Chancellor for Human Resources

-Co-sponsored by ALIANZA UNCG Latino Association, Department of Languages, Literatures and Cultures (LLC), Global Village, Coalition for Diverse Language Communities (CDLC), Office of Equity Diversity and Inclusion (OEDI), and the Office of Multicultural Affairs
+Co-sponsored by ALIANZA UNCG Latino Association, Department of Languages, Literatures and Cultures (LLC), Global Village, Coalition for Diverse Language Communities (CDLC), Office of Equity Diversity and Inclusion (OEDI), and the Office of Intercultural Engagement

 For more information, contact Dr. Mark Villacorta at 336.334.5090.

 Beyond the Prison Industrial Complex: Education and Empowerment in a Multicultural Society